raymcfarlane/miniature-eureka/README.md

 ### Description:
-An application that uses Express.js on the backend to save and retrieve notes for the user.
+An application that uses Express.js on the backend that saves and retrieves notes for the user.
 User data is stored and retrieved from a JSON file which eliminates the use of local storage.

 ### Screenshots: